ivanempire/lighthouse/README.md

 ### R8 / ProGuard
 Lighthosue is fully compatible with the standard shrinking tools and does not require any additional rules.
 The only two dependencies are Kotlin Coroutines and AndroidX Core.

+## Upcoming work
+Lighthouse has just reached version `1.0.0` and there are plenty of improvements coming down the pipe.
+In no particular order, here's a list of incoming features or bug fixes:

+- **Custom logging**: Lighthouse contains some log statements that will help with initial debugging.
+The R8 rules will strip out everything that isn't `Log.w()` or `Log.e()`.
+However, allowing users to set a custom logger would be ideal - for example, having a method on the `LighthouseClient` builder like `.setLogger(object: LighthouseLogger {...})` that will allow you to choose which log levels should print, and which should be ignored.
+- **Better diffing**: Lighthouse could be smarter in the way it updates the device list.
+Currently, the entire `AbridgedMediaDevice` object is replaced in the state list.
+A patch for this may come from the consumer side - implement a custom `DiffUtil` class.
+However, it would be preferable for Lighthouse to handle this logic - partial updates, or a built-in differ.
+- **Unicast bug**: Discovered rather late in the game, but Lighthouse will show you all devices on the network, even if you're only looking for a specific one.
+Look, we're just THAT good.
+The packet parsing mechanism should take into account the search request and filter out anything that isn't relevant to the sent out M-SEARCH request.
+- **Multihome support**: An SSDP-capable device is able to advertise over all connected sockets.
+Similarly, it is possible for Lighthouse to be set up in such a way that it listens for multicast messages across all sockets on the device it's running on.
+- **Retry mechanism**: SSDP relies on UDP for packet sending, and this is, by design, an unreliable protocol.
+Currently Lighthouse sends out one search message and hopes that responses come back.
+It would be a good idea to implement a default retry mechanism, and allow users to specify the number of retries for packet sending.

 ## License

     Copyright 2022 Lighthouse Contributors